OptiNexus/New_OptiNexus/README.md

-# simucraft-site
+# OptiNexus-site
-# 🌐 SimuCraft Website
+# 🌐 OptiNexus Website

-Welcome to the official source code of **SimuCraft**, a multilingual, responsive landing page for a creative engineering studio specializing in CAD, simulation, and mechanical design.
+Welcome to the official source code of **OptiNexus**, a multilingual, responsive landing page for a creative engineering studio specializing in CAD, simulation, and mechanical design.

 ![Preview](preview.png)